 - Participants will be introduced to digital implant treatment workflow including restorative-driven treatment planning, surgical and restorative phases.

-- Understand combination of CBCT DICOM, dental scanning STL and photo’s in a digital reconstructive treatment planning platform for a digital workflow.
+- Understand the combination of CBCT DICOM, dental scanning STL, and photos in a digital reconstructive treatment planning platform for a digital workflow.

 - Compare computer-guided surgery options advantages between milled surgical guides and 3D dynamic navigation technology.

-- Demonstrate how digital implant workflow increase predictability of single and full arch immediate dental implant placement and provisionalization.
+- Demonstrate how digital implant workflow increases the predictability of single and full arch immediate dental implant placement and provisionalization.

 Surgical Series: Bone Grafting for the Implant Dentist (w/ Live Patient Demo)

-The ability to maintain or restorative alveolar dimensions is a necessary skill for the implant surgeon as the success of implant tooth restorations is predicated on the dimensions, quality and quantity of the boney foundation.
+The ability to maintain or restorative alveolar dimensions is a necessary skill for the implant surgeon as the success of implant tooth restorations is predicated on the dimensions, quality, and quantity of the boney foundation.
 This series is designed for surgical doctors with surgical implant placement experience who wish to further develop their proficiency with augmentation techniques.
-Participants will benefit from the live surgical demonstration of techniques and preceding scientific rational and discussion of evidence-based treatment.
-Following completion of this series clinicians can qualify for hands-on training supervision with Dr. Oshetski and staff.
+Participants will benefit from the live surgical demonstration of techniques and preceding scientific rationale and discussion of evidence-based treatment.
+Following the completion of this series, clinicians can qualify for hands-on training supervision with Dr. Oshetski and staff.
 Class limited to 12 participants.